 Wet folding is useful in origami for creating facial expressions and softer curves in paper models.
 The technique was developed by the legendary Akira Yoshizawa but has also been used by noted origami artists Éric Joisel, Robert J. Lang, and John Montroll.

 Akira Yoshizawa, who pioneered the wet folding technique, is also credited with developing the system of printed instructions for origami.
 Dotted lines to indicate the folds and arrows indicate the directions of the folds.

 Wet folding is exactly what it sounds like.
 Instead of folding paper when it is dry, the folder dampens the paper slightly.
 This allows the paper to be manipulated into different shapes that wouldn't be possible if it was dry.

 Some people feel like wet folding is more a form of sculpture than paper folding because most of the look of the finished piece comes from the hand manipulation of the paper after the basic folds have been completed.
 Traditional origami is geometric, but wet folding gives models a more organic look.

-It might seem like wet folding would create origami that is very fragile, but this is not the case.
+It might seem like wet folding would create very fragile origami, but this is not the case.
 Wet folded models are stronger and more durable than any other type of origami once the paper has completely dried.
 This makes wet folding ideal for people who want to create origami that can be displayed for many years to come.